CarMax Park

-CarMax Park is a planned ballpark in Richmond, Virginia, that is currently under construction.
-Once the ballpark opens, it will serve as the home of the Richmond Flying Squirrels of the Eastern League, and the VCU Rams college baseball team.
-The construction cost is estimated to be $110 million, and will replace The Diamond, which has been the home field of the Flying Squirrels since 2010, and the VCU Rams since 1985.
+CarMax Park is a ballpark in Richmond, Virginia, that serves as the home of the Richmond Flying Squirrels of the Eastern League, replacing The Diamond.
+Construction of the ballpark cost $110 million.

-Timeline

-Previously proposed Shockoe Bottom stadium
+History

-The idea of replacing The Diamond as a home minor league ball park began as far back as 2000.
+The idea of replacing The Diamond as the home minor league ballpark dates back to 2000.
 One of the original locations for a replacement ballpark was in the Shockoe Bottom neighborhood of Richmond, near Downtown Richmond.
-The several Shockoe Bottom proposals aimed to replace The Diamond with a modern ballpark closer to downtown, while simultaneously spurring economic development in the area.
+Several Shockoe Bottom proposals aimed to replace The Diamond with a modern ballpark closer to downtown, while simultaneously spurring economic development in the area.

-In the early 2000s, Richmond officials began exploring the possibility of relocating the city's then-minor league baseball team, the Richmond Braves (Triple-A affiliate of the Atlanta Braves), to a new stadium in Shockoe Bottom.
+In the early 2000s, Richmond officials began exploring relocating the city's minor league baseball team, the Richmond Braves (Triple-A affiliate of the Atlanta Braves), to a new stadium in Shockoe Bottom.
 Proponents argued that a downtown ballpark would attract more visitors and provide a catalyst for urban redevelopment.
 However, concerns about flooding, traffic congestion, and the historic significance of Shockoe Bottom—once a major hub for the domestic slave trade—sparked strong opposition.
 The Richmond Braves eventually left the city in 2008, citing delays and uncertainty surrounding the stadium project.
 The Braves were replaced by the Richmond Flying Squirrels in 2010, as a Double-A affiliate of the San Francisco Giants.

 The stadium proposal resurfaced in 2013 under Mayor Dwight C. Jones, who introduced an ambitious plan to build a multi-use development in Shockoe Bottom.
 This $200 million project included a 7,200-seat stadium, apartments, a hotel, a grocery store, and a museum to commemorate the area's history.
 The administration promoted the project as a way to revitalize the neighborhood, but it faced significant backlash from community activists and preservationists who felt the stadium would erase or overshadow the area's painful but vital history related to slavery.

 Public opposition grew stronger in 2014, with local historians, preservation groups, and residents emphasizing the need to preserve Shockoe Bottom's history and protect its archeological integrity.
 Protests, petitions, and alternative proposals calling for the creation of a memorial park in the area gained traction.
 After failing to gain sufficient support from the Richmond City Council, the stadium proposal was shelved by the end of 2015.

 In subsequent years, plans for a stadium in Shockoe Bottom remained dormant, while community efforts to establish a memorial park and museum continued.
 Meanwhile, discussions about a new stadium shifted focus back to the area surrounding The Diamond on the city's Northside.